PlugnPay/shopping-cart-WooCommerce/README.md

 Smart Screens v1 (Legacy)
 * TO PREVENT ISSUES, DO NOT USE THIS MODULE, UNLESS TOLD TO BY PLUGNPAY STAFF!
+* USE THE SMART SCREENS V2 MODULE INSTEAD FOR BEST RESULTS.
 * This is a legacy version of our Smart Screens payment method, for older/custom PnP accounts.
 * Supports Credit Card &/or ACH/eCheck payment options configured with us.
 * WooCommerce will NOT collect any sensitive payment info from the customer at checkout.